simplyblock/autoscaling/README.md

 # Autoscaling

-Vertical autoscaling for a fleet of postgres instances running in a Kubernetes cluster.
+Vertical autoscaling for a fleet of Postgres instances running in a Kubernetes cluster.

-For more on how Neon's Autoscaling works, check out <https://neon.tech/docs/introduction/autoscaling>.
+This repository contains a simplyblock-managed fork of Neon's Autoscaling!

 ## Development status